biya-coin/biyaliquid-docs/.gitbook/developers-evm/exchange-precompile.md

 The `ExchangeDemo` contract below illustrates how a smart contract can use the direct access method.
 It performs basic exchange actions like depositing funds, withdrawing funds, creating a derivative limit order, and querying subaccount positions, all using its own subaccount and funds.

 The `Exchange.sol` and `ExchangeTypes.sol` files contain the necessary interface definitions and data structures for interacting with the precompile.
-These are typically available in the official Injective Solidity contracts repository or can be included as dependencies in your project.
+These are typically available in the official Biyaliquid Solidity contracts repository or can be included as dependencies in your project.

 ```solidity
 // SPDX-License-Identifier: MIT